Walk through our scenic and award-winning village to the looped Forest Trail.

 Facilities: Facilities (refreshments and toilets) are available in Blackwater village.

 Dogs: Dogs must be kept under control at all times.
+If your dog fouls in a public place, then you must clean up after it.

 From Wexford town take the R741 over Wexford bridge towards Castlebridge.
 After approximately 3.5km, turn right at the junction signposted Curracloe onto the R742.
 Continue for 13km on this road, through Curracloe village until you reach Blackwater village.